 It’s easier than ever to turn unwanted clutter into cold cash.
-Reliable standbys like Craigslist sales and eBay auctions are now joined by local marketplaces like Nextdoor, social platforms like Facebook Marketplace, and category-specific marketplaces like Sellcell (for electronics) and Kidizen (for kids’ clothing and accessories).
+Reliable standbys like Craigslist sales and eBay auctions are now joined by local marketplaces like Nextdoor, social platforms like Facebook Marketplace, and category-specific marketplaces like Sellcell (for electronics) and Kidizen (for baby clothes and kids’ accessories).

 Yet some things never change.
 When you need to sell lots of individual items quickly, your best move is a decidedly nondigital one: to throw an old-school garage sale.
 Call it a “yard sale” or “tag sale” if you prefer, but the meaning is clear: an “everything must go” liquidation of the stuff you’ve accumulated over the years, advertised locally and held on or near your property.

 Throwing a garage sale is no easy feat.
 If you don’t plan and execute the event properly, there’s a very real chance it will pass more or less unnoticed, leaving you with a bit less cash, a lot less self-respect, and a mountain of unsold inventory to unload.

 On the bright side, planning and pulling off a profitable garage sale doesn’t require a marketing degree or MBA.
 You’ll earn more and stress less when you follow this straightforward four-step process for garage sale success.